barkode/FreshlyRooted-grocery-market-ci/README.md

 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/): Used to manage Django forms, making form rendering in templates simpler and more elegant.
 - [Django Countries](https://pypi.org/project/django-countries/): Library used to provide country choices for use with forms and a country field for models.
 - [Pillow](https://pypi.org/project/Pillow/): Used to add image processing capabilities.
+- [Humanize](https://pypi.org/project/humanize/): Used for turning a number into a fuzzy human-readable duration ("3 minutes ago")

 [Back to top](#contents)